Missxiaoguo/oran-o2ims/docs/cluster-configuration.md

 We assume a ManagedCluster has been installed through a `ProvisioningRequest` referencing the [sno-ran-du.v4-Y-Z-4](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/sno-ran-du-v4-Y-Z-4.yaml) `ClusterTemplate` CR.

-In this example we are updating the `hwProfile` under `spec.nodeGroupData.hwProfile` in the [placeholder-du-template-v1](samples/git-setup/clustertemplates/hardwaretemplates/sno-ran-du/placeholder-du-template-v1.yaml) hardware template resource.
+In this example we are updating BIOS settings, BIOS firmware, and BMC firmware by updating the `hwProfile` under `spec.nodeGroupData.hwProfile` in the [placeholder-du-template-v1](samples/git-setup/clustertemplates/hardwaretemplates/sno-ran-du/placeholder-du-template-v1.yaml) hardware template resource.

 The following steps are required:

 1. Upversion the [sno-ran-du.v4-Y-Z-4](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/sno-ran-du-v4-Y-Z-4.yaml) ClusterTemplate:
+    * Create a new version of the [profile-dell-r740-v1](samples/git-setup/clustertemplates/hardwareprofiles/profile-dell-r740-v1.yaml) `HardwareProfile` - [profile-dell-r740-v2](samples/git-setup/clustertemplates/hardwareprofiles/profile-dell-r740-v2.yaml)
+        * Update the name from `profile-dell-r740-v1` to `profile-dell-r740-v2`.
+        * Update the `spec.bios`, `spec.biosFirmware` and `spec.bmcFirmware` with desired settings/versions.
-    * Create a new version of the [placeholder-du-template-v1](samples/git-setup/clustertemplates/hardwaretemplates/sno-ran-du/placeholder-du-template-v1.yaml) hardware template resource - [placeholder-du-template-v2](samples/git-setup/clustertemplates/hardwaretemplates/sno-ran-du/placeholder-du-template-v2.yaml)
+    * Create a new version of the [placeholder-du-template-v1](samples/git-setup/clustertemplates/hardwaretemplates/sno-ran-du/placeholder-du-template-v1.yaml) `HardwareTemplate` - [placeholder-du-template-v2](samples/git-setup/clustertemplates/hardwaretemplates/sno-ran-du/placeholder-du-template-v2.yaml)
         * The content is updated to point to new `hwProfile(s)`.
-For our example we are updating `spec.nodeGroupData.hwProfile` from `profile-proliant-gen11-dual-processor-256G-v1` to `profile-proliant-gen11-dual-processor-256G-v2`.
+For our example we are updating `spec.nodeGroupData.hwProfile` from `profile-dell-r740-v1` to `profile-dell-r740-v2`.
     * Create a new version of the [sno-ran-du.v4-Y-Z-4](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/sno-ran-du-v4-Y-Z-4.yaml) `ClusterTemplate` - [sno-ran-du.v4-Y-Z-5](samples/git-setup/clustertemplates/version_4.Y.Z/sno-ran-du/sno-ran-du-v4-Y-Z-5.yaml).
         * update the name from `sno-ran-du.v4-Y-Z-4` to `sno-ran-du.v4-Y-Z-5` (the namespace remains `sno-ran-du-v4-Y-Z`).
         * update `spec.version` from `v4-Y-Z-4` to `v4-Y-Z-5`.